 In this context, however, it's mportant to understand that more CPU cores don't automatically improve the loading time of your site.
 After all, the individual cores work equally fast.
 Rather, increasing the cores ensures that more requests can be processed simultaneously and that your portal or shop is not overloaded.

 You can't always optimize the speed of WordPress in the way that is theoretically possible.
 With shared hosting plans, average users have very little to no influence on the performance of their websites, because only the host or knowledgeable people can make the appropriate server settings on their own – that is, if the settings are even accessible at all.

 Tip: Determine Managed hosting performance

 Managed hosting is different.
 The WordPress websites of our customers run up to 400 percent faster after the switch to Raidboxes.
-And that's without any additional optimisation measures, because our hosting is specially adapted to WordPress.
+And that's without any additional optimization measures, because our hosting is specially adapted to WordPress.
 Contact us and test our offer without obligation.
 We will show you the difference and check your performance.
 How much faster will your projects be after you switch to migration?

 Time is the most important resource for creative minds.
 We know this from our own experience - Raidboxes itself was created out of an agency.
 With a good managed server, you save several hours of working time per month.
-For example, in the administration and optimisation of your WordPress sites.
-This allows you to concentrate on what you enjoy and what makes you money: operating and developing websites, optimising your online shop with WooCommerce or blogging.
+For example, in the administration and optimization of your WordPress sites.
+This allows you to concentrate on what you enjoy and what makes you money: operating and developing websites, optimizing your online shop with WooCommerce or blogging.

 But what exactly does a managed server for WordPress do for you?
 Among other things: